socallinuxexpo/scale-network/openwrt/docs/AUTOFLASH.md

 EOF
 ```
 > Set the `flash0` interface to `ue0` but your interface might be different
+> Ensure that dhclient isnt defaulting to all interfaces, just genet0

 Enable `sudo` elevation without password for gitlab-runner using `visudo` and add: